thindil/nimalyzer/README.md

 * [Contracts package](https://github.com/Udiknedormin/NimContracts)

 You can install them manually or by using [Nimble](https://github.com/nim-lang/nimble).
-In that second option, type `nimble install https://github.com/thindil/nimalyzer` to install the program and all dependencies.
+In that second option, type `nimble install nimalyzer` to install the program and all dependencies.
 Generally it is recommended to use `nimble release` to build the project in release (optimized) mode or `nimble debug` to build it in the debug mode.

 #### Build the project's documentation